 Gather the ingredients.

-Heat 1 to 2 inches of water in the bottom part of the double boiler until it is boiling.
+Heat 1 to 2 inches of water in the bottom part of a double boiler until it is boiling.

 In the top of a double boiler, add the brown sugar, egg whites, water, and salt.
 Place the double boiler over boiling water.
 The water itself should not come in contact with the bottom of the top of the double boiler.

 Beat the sugar and egg mixture with an electric beater until the frosting thickens.
 This should take about 7 minutes and the frosting should hold its shape when dropped from the beater.